Rydes Hill Prep School and Nursery, Guildford

 The school takes girls from age 3 to 11 and boys from age 3 to 7 – it’s one form entry, and class sizes are small.
 There are about 100 pupils at the junior school, and 40 in the nursery.
 It’s non-selective, and there’s a huge emphasis here on preparation – whether that be children leaving after nursery (although most stay on), boys leaving at the end of Year 2 or girls leaving at age 11.
 While the school is Catholic, it accepts all faiths and none.
 About one-third of pupils are Catholic.

 The school was founded in 1945 by the Ladies of Mary, an order of nuns who had been evacuated to Hatchlands during the war.
-The main school building was originally a private residence which was owned bya number of families including William Edmund Elkins, of the Elkins Brewery family, also a former Guildford mayor.
+The main school building was originally a private residence which has been owned by a number of families our the years including William Edmund Elkins, of the Elkins Brewery family, also a former Guildford mayor.
 It’s a stunning early Georgian red brick building built in the 18th century, and added to during the Victorian years.
 A handsome clocktower is still part of the building today.

 There’s also a school hall – a multi-use space used for indoor sports as well as school productions.